unina-sfere/NN4MSP/README.md

 ```
 ### Phase I

-Filter `Vehicle` by Train_1 and consider 10 days of operational data from "07-27" to "08-08" for mean and variance estimation.
+Filter `Vehicle` by Train_1 and consider 10 days of operational data from "07-27" to "08-08" for mean and variance estimations.

 ``` python